 Recipe Variations

-- For even more lemon flavor, add in a few teaspoons of lemon juice and lemon zest to the batter or glaze.
+- For even more lemon flavor, add some lemon zest to the batter.

 - Swap out the blueberries with raspberries.